Kamal 2: Proxy Changes

 It has minimal configuration so that we can run multiple applications against a single proxy without configuration clashes.

-Configuration (timeouts, logging, buffering etc) is supplied via commands at deploy time and only applies to the application being deployed.
+Configuration (timeouts, logging, buffering, etc.) is supplied via commands at deploy time and only applies to the application being deployed.

-It uses blocking commands, so when you deploy the command will respond when the deployment is complete.
+It uses blocking commands, so when you deploy, the command will respond when the deployment is complete.

 It has support for: